Discover how our rapid opiate detox center can help you.

 Is Rapid Detox Safe?

 The protocols for rapid detox are designed with safety in mind.
-The procedure will take place in a surgical center under the supervision of medical professionals.
-This allows for a full evaluation of each person’s health status before treatment, and the ability to handle any unexpected situation that may arise.
+The procedure will take place in an accredited hospital under doctor supervision.
+This allows for a full evaluation of each person’s health status before treatment.

 Rapid detox is personalized.
-Patients stay in private rooms and receive individualized attention from their doctors.
-The staff will determine the best method of treatment based on each person’s health status and level of addiction.
+Patients stay in private rooms and receive individualized attention from their doctor.
+The doctor will determine the best method of treatment based on each person’s health status and level of addiction.
 The rate at which each patient moves through the steps of treatment will also be optimized, with some being released more quickly while others receive a few more days of support.

 What Happens During Rapid Detox Treatment?

 The first step will take place in a private room before the detox phase.
-The staff will spend about a day obtaining a written medical history as well as evaluating the patient for heart disease and high blood pressure, lung, liver or kidney disease, diabetes, obesity, and smoking behavior.
+The doctor will obtain a written medical history as well as evaluate the patient for heart disease and high blood pressure, lung, liver or kidney disease, diabetes, obesity, and smoking behavior.

-The patient is taken to the operating room of the surgical center to undergo the detoxification.
-A board-certified anesthesiologist first sedates the person.
-Then a drug called naloxone is administered through an IV.
+The patient is then taken to the operating room to undergo the detoxification.
+A board-certified anesthesiologist first sedates the patient, and then a drug called naloxone is administered through an IV.
 This drug is an opiate antagonist, preventing the addictive drugs from binding to cells in the nervous system and thus allowing them to be eliminated from the body.
-The use of naloxone enables the detox to proceed much more quickly than if the opiates were left to clear through normal metabolic processes.
+The use of naloxone often enables the detox to proceed much more quickly than if the opiates were left to clear through normal metabolic processes.

 Patients are closely monitored following rapid detox.
-They will be given fluids and electrolytes to support and stabilize their systems, and will receive any other medical care that they need for their comfort.
+They may be given fluids and electrolytes to support and stabilize their systems, and will receive any other medical care that they need for their comfort.

 Once the patients are deemed stable, they are released into the recovery phase.
 They will remain at this treatment level for a couple more days.
 The staff is concerned not only with the patients’ physical health, but also their emotional health.
 It is not uncommon for people to be a bit shaky after detox, and it is important for them to feel strong and ready to face their families and their lives before they are discharged.